 Not true!
 The off the job training can be provided in what ever way suits you and the employer.
 This means the apprentice doesn’t need to be off site for their training, nor do they need to take 1 day off at college every week.
 Instead they could do online sessions that fit in with their shifts, if that is the preferred method.
 This means there is a great deal of flexibility for both employer and apprentice when it comes to the learning aspect.

-If you are interested in hiring an apprentice and would like to learn more, please feel free to contact us here at Skills for Growth – SME support for a free consultation.
+Taking the first steps towards hiring an apprentice is easy.
+Here at Skills for Growth –SME Support we offer a free consultation.
 We have an Apprenticeship specialist, Suzanne McNicholas who can guide you through how an apprentice can help your business growth, showcase the financial gains for recruiting apprentices, introduce you to the funding available for all ages and help you with local authority connections.

 To find out more, talk to Suzanne and the team by calling 0161 237 4444, or contact email@example.com.